 You’ll get 12X points per dollar at Hilton from this card, along with at least 18X more points per dollar because this card gives you automatic Hilton Gold status.
 That comes with a point bonus plus other nice perks, like a discounted rate on rooms, upgrades when available, and complimentary services.

 There are also quite a few other business-related bonus reward categories where you’ll earn 6X points per dollar, giving you even more point-earning opportunities.
-And you can get a total of 125,000 bonus points through the introductory offer by making $3,000 in eligible purchases during the first 3 months.
+And you can get a total of 125,000 bonus points for spending $3,000 in the first 3 months.

 If you spend around $1,000 or more at Hilton properties per year, this card might be a good fit for your spending habits.
 Keep reading to learn all about the Hilton Honors Business Card, and see if it’s the right option to earn rewards and help manage cash flow for your business.